 What else can I do right now?

-Look into other resources that are available in addition to the PPP.
-Some examples are that you can defer some federal payroll taxes; you may be eligible for the Employee Retention Credit, and you may be able to borrow up to $25,000 with an SBA Express Disaster Bridge Loan.
+- Look into other resources that are available in addition to the PPP.
+You can defer some federal payroll taxes; you may be eligible for the Employee Retention Credit, and you may be able to borrow up to $25,000 with an SBA Express Disaster Bridge Loan.

 We have been hard at work with our clients to assist in any way we can.
 We know that these are stressful times.
 The resources available for small businesses are continually evolving so keep current as these develop so you can find solutions to assist you.